Review – Sins of a Solar Empire

 Review – Second Sight

 I’ve come to believe strongly in a particular rule taught to me by wiser gamers.
 The rule states that “if a game wants to entice me, to keep me playing, then it cannot assume I have nothing better to do than to play video games.”
 It’s hard phrase to describe exactly what the phrase means, but it pertains to certain bad things modern games like to do.
 Sometimes they’re done to artificially lengthen playtime, sometimes they’re done to help introduce new players.
 Sometimes it is to enhance the cinematic nature of the game, or to keep things “realistic.”
 Whether they are done because of a current trend, or to try to overcome a particular design hurdle, these additions hurt more than they help.
-They can cause repetition, make the player jump through hoops, and completely destroy any suspension of disbelief. → Monster Reader 4
+They can cause repetition, make the player jump through hoops, and completely destroy any suspension of disbelief.
+We play so that we can get away, to do things we couldn’t do otherwise, but that doesn’t mean we want to spend that time dealing with bullshit. → I regret learning to read.

 The cost of gaming (or not gaming)